Change: break through inner and external resistance

 11) The taking of any principled stand in the face of adversity.

-Maybe you won’t have to walk 1100 miles in extreme conditions, battling inner demons and wild animals to hear your voice, like Cheryl Strayed.
+Maybe you won’t have to walk 1100 miles in extreme conditions, battling inner demons and wild animals like Cheryl Strayed.

 Perhaps you are going through your own version of the west pacific way, your own journey.